 Schedule

 Flyball Manager generates tournament schedules using official NAFA racing schedules for round-robin tournaments.
-Our algorithms ensure teams are allotted the most distance between races.
+The scheduling engine is based on the logic used by NAFA's official scheduler maintained by Dale Smith.
 The schedule uses data entered from team entries and divisions to quickly generate the most efficient schedule for your tournament.

 Creating a Schedule